 A cherished promise never seems as far off and distant as it does after vividness of the divine presence fades.

-“They,” probably the same 120 believers mentioned in Acts 1:15, gathered together in one place, and most certainly not for the first time.
-This group probably amounts to the first messianic synagogue.
-On Pentecost, Jesus baptized them with the Holy Spirit as he had promised.… Read the rest
+“They,” probably means the same 120 believers mentioned in Acts 1:15.
+They gathered together in one place, and most certainly not for the first time.
+This group probably amounts to the first messianic synagogue.… Read the rest

 The third chapter of Matthew opens on what, for John the Baptist, was a fairly ordinary day of baptism and preaching.
 Then Jesus showed up.
 We know that their mothers were related, but we have no idea how well they knew each other.